MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-egnyte-to-o365.md

 search.appverid: MET150
 description: "Setting up your migration from Egnyte to Office 365"
 ---
-# Setting up your migration from Egnyte using Mover
+# Setting up your migration from Egnyte to Office 365

 ## Egnyte FAQ